Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 • Changes in routine.

-Feather plucking is a leading indicator of an unhappy and depressed parrot.
+Feather plucking is a warning sign of a depressed parrot.

 Aggression